Find out what you need to do from starting a case to getting a hearing date in the High Court.

 McKenzie Friends

-Access to court files
+Access to court files in the High Court

 Judges

-Phoning the Central Office
+Phoning the High Court Central Office

-- Non-jury Judicial Review List – [email protected]
+- Non Jury Judicial Review List - [email protected]

 - Chancery List - [email protected]